4ahmnm2021-G3-G4/01-maze-audiocode-dejan01/README.md

 <progress max="100" value="2"></progress>

 ### Limitations:
--parenting peanuts to one sack caused an offset of peanuts.
+- parenting peanuts to one sack caused an offset of peanuts.
--Sound is coming from every direction.
+- Sound is coming from every direction.
 For example: Audio Source is on the left hand side of the player but the sound can be heared from every direction.
-–Screencapture wasn't easy --> slow PC and navigation with WASD + Mouse.
+– Screencapture wasn't easy --> slow PC and navigation with WASD + Mouse.

 ### Lessons Learned:
 - Learned how to Animate in Unity using the animator